sleroy/SonarEsLintPlugin/README.md

 ## Overview

-This is plugin for SonarQube 5.6+ for analysing projects with Javascript content that supports:
+This is plugin for SonarQube **6.7** for analysing projects with Javascript content that supports:
 * EsLint for code quality information
 * EsLint AngularJS extension

+**Notice** : The plugin is known to not work with **SonarQube 7.+** since the latest version of SonarQube has made significant changes on the Plugin API.
+I am working on it.

 **Notice**: if you disagree with the severity evaluation of the EsLint rules inside SonarQube that I provided, please send a P/R on the file `eslint-rules.properties`.